cvmfs-contrib/cvmfs-tutorial-2021/docs/03_stratum1_proxies.md

 ### 3.2.1 Requirements

 Just as with the other components, the Squid proxy server does not need a lot of resources.
-Just a few cores and few gigabytes of memory should be enough.
-The more disk space you allocate for this machine, the larger the cache can be, and the better the performance will be.
+Just a few cores and few gigabytes of memory should be enough, although extra RAM can be used to cache more content.
+Similarly the more disk space you allocate for this machine, the larger the cache can be, and the better the performance will be.

-Note that this system will only store a part of the (deduplicated and compressed) repository, so it does not need as much storage space as Stratum 0 or Stratum 1 server.
+Note that this system will only store a part of the (deduplicated and compressed) repository, so it does not need as much storage space as the Stratum 0 or Stratum 1 server.

 ### 3.2.2 Installation